davidroeca/phaser-first/README.md

 * run `npm install` to install the dev and client dependencies

 ### How to run
-Run the following in a terminal:
+Run the following in a terminal (with this repo as the working directory):

 ```
 ~$ npm run build